Skip to main content

 async function monitorPrice(productUrl, targetPrice) {

-const response = await fetch('https://api.tabstack.ai/v1/automate', {
+const stream = await client.agent.automate({

 url: productUrl,

-maxIterations: 20, // Simple task
+max_iterations: 20, // Simple task

 guardrails: 'Browse and extract only, do not make purchases'